 To get started with finding a suitable property, we recommend taking a look at some of the most popular Greek real estate aggregator websites to get an idea of what the local prices are like.
 You can expect that some real estate websites that are geared specifically at expats may have much more expensive prices compared to the local ones.
 Luckily, most of these sites have an English version.
 The most popular by far among locals is Spitogatos, with others such as Xrisi Efkeria, Spiti 24, Idealista (also popular in Spain and Portugal), and Tospitimou offering a wide range of properties for sale.

-If you are looking for advice and consultations on how to begin with the process of acquiring an investment/property, we highly recommend checking out Get Golden Visa.
-Their expert team consists of real estate professionals, investment advisors and legal professionals, and they have a lot of up-to-date knowledge about the Greek Golden Visa, and can be sure to put you on the right track.
+If you are looking for advice and consultations on how to begin with the process of acquiring an investment/property, we highly recommend checking out the companies in our Greek service provider directory.
+There you’ll find real estate developers, advisors, and legal professionals with detailed up-to-date knowledge about the Greek Golden Visa.

 How does the Greece GV compare to the Portuguese GV?